pneumacoin/pneumacoin.github.io/pneuma/PNEUMA Whitepaper-05.26.25.md

 > "For the ministry of this service is not only supplying the needs of the saints but is also overflowing in many thanksgivings to God." — _2 Corinthians 9:12_

 The mission of PNEUMA is fundamentally spiritual: to breathe life into dormant or underfunded ministry work and extend the reach of the Church through a practical tool for Kingdom action.

----

-### Use Cases

-PNEUMA has been crafted with specific use cases that reflect its Kingdom-centered goals:

-#### 1. **Funding Ministries and Missionaries Globally**

-10% of every Pneuma Coin ever created (14,400) will be distributed to Zambian-Based Ministries throughout its lifetime.
-The current goal is 200 coins distributed to 72 ministries as seen fit by leadership in Carrier Inspiration Ministries.
-This structure provides consistent and traceable support to those laboring in the field (Luke 10:7).

-> "The laborer deserves his wages." — _Luke 10:7_

-#### 2. **Connecting Believers Worldwide**

-PNEUMA is not just a currency — it facilitates** relationship**.
-It allows believers from around the world to participate in the spiritual economy by giving, receiving, and investing in eternal things.
-The coin acts as a bridge between geographically distant brothers and sisters in Christ.

-> "All who believed were together and had all things in common..." — _Acts 2:44_

-#### 3. **Measurement Tool for Gospel Progress**

-The existence and utility of PNEUMA is inherently tied to the fulfillment of the Great Commission.
-In future phases, PNEUMA issuance will be tied to measurable milestones in gospel proclamation and discipleship.
-The coin becomes a living, breathing symbol of how far out into the world the Word has gone.

-> "...This gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come." — _Matthew 24:14_

----
+It is a reserved tool used only in response to confirmed ministry engagement.

 ### Vision